MohamedHamed19m/Skill_MCP_Server/README.md

 An MCP (Model Context Protocol) server for loading skills on demand, designed to be used as a Gemini extension.
 This helps AI agents manage their context window by loading and unloading skills as needed.

 ## Overview
 This project provides a flexible and dynamic way to provide "skills" to an AI agent.
-A skill is a piece of text, usually a document, that provides the AI with specific knowledge or capabilities.
-The server, running as a Gemini extension, allows the agent to list available skills and load only the ones relevant to the current task, thus saving precious context window space.
+This Gemini extension contains an MCP (Model Context Protocol) server for loading skills on demand, and custom commands.
+This helps AI agents manage their context window by loading and unloading skills as needed.

 ## As a Gemini Extension

 This project is intended to be used as a Gemini extension.
 The `gemini-extension.json` file defines how the extension is loaded and configured.
-The MCP server is started automatically by the Gemini CLI.
+It includes an MCP server and custom commands that are started automatically by the Gemini CLI.

-The server is defined in `mcp_app/skills_server.py`, and the skills are located in the `skills` directory.
+The MCP server is defined in `mcp_app/skills_server.py`, and custom commands are located in the `commands` directory.
+The skills themselves are located in the `skills` directory.

 ## Skill Structure